Essential Items for any camping excursion.

 ARS Needle for Decompression

-From here is where you can start to customize your kit based on the type of activity you are preparing for.
-Obviously, you could build a big kit that has everything I am about to mention, but for general first aid, these are the items I tend to keep in my personal IFAKs.
-Some items may be duplicated in these kits.
+From here is where you can start to customize your kit based on the type of activity you are undertaking.
+You could build a full kit that has everything I am about to mention, but for general first aid, these are the items I tend to keep in my IFAKs.
+Some can and should have multiples.

 GENERAL ( Contained in all following kits )

 Multiple Sized Bandaids